ardsh/slonik-trpc/README.md

 ![Coverage](coverage/badge.svg)
 ![License](https://img.shields.io/npm/l/slonik-trpc)

 `slonik-trpc` is a group of utilities for creating type-safe querying APIs with SQL queries, using [slonik](https://github.com/gajus/slonik) and [zod](https://github.com/colinhacks/zod).
-Its main purpose is to help bridge the gap between PostgreSQL, and your typesafe API, and serve as a proof of concept.
+Its main purpose is to help bridge the gap between PostgreSQL, and your typesafe API, a proof of concept of how pure SQL can be made type-safe.

 You can think of it like [postgraphile](https://github.com/graphile/postgraphile) for tRPC, allowing you to build a blazing-fast [tRPC](https://github.com/trpc/trpc) querying API very quickly.
-Following the philosophy of allowing you to use [any SQL query as a relation](https://theartofpostgresql.com/blog/2019-09-the-r-in-orm).
+It follows the philosophy of allowing you to use [any SQL query as a relation](https://theartofpostgresql.com/blog/2019-09-the-r-in-orm).

 ## Features